blaine11860/blaine11860neuraguardcompanionapp/PWA_INSTALL_GUIDE.md

 # Progressive Web App (PWA) Installation Guide

 ## Overview
-The ORS Monitor is now a Progressive Web App that can be installed on iOS devices like a native app.
-It works offline, has a native app icon, and provides a full-screen experience.
+NeuraGuard Companion App is a Progressive Web App that can be installed on iOS devices like a native app.
+It works offline, has a native app icon, and provides a full-screen experience for real-time neuro-monitoring.

 ## Installing on iOS (iPhone/iPad)

 ### Step 1: Open in Safari
 1. Open Safari browser on your iOS device
-2. Navigate to your ORS Monitor URL
+2. Navigate to your NeuraGuard app URL
 3. Wait for the page to fully load

 ### Step 2: Add to Home Screen
 1. Tap the **Share** button (square with arrow pointing up) at the bottom of Safari
 2. Scroll down and tap **"Add to Home Screen"**
-3. You'll see the ORS Monitor icon and name
+3. You'll see the NeuraGuard icon and name
 4. Tap **"Add"** in the top right corner

 ### Step 3: Launch the App
-1. Find the ORS Monitor icon on your home screen
+1. Find the NeuraGuard icon on your home screen
 2. Tap to launch
 3. The app will open in full-screen mode without Safari UI
 4. Works offline for cached content